jtkovacs/jtkovacs.github.io/REFS/databases.md

 ![](../ILLOS/SQLDataPage.png)

+##### Heaps

-A table without a clustered index, specifically, is called a **heap,** and the order of its contents will be determined initially by data entry and then by DBMS-initiated changes for efficiency's sake.
+A table without a clustered index is called a **heap,** and the order of its contents (i.e., how rows are allocated across data pages) will be determined initially by data entry and then by DBMS-initiated changes (for efficiency's sake).

-Generally, (clustered???) index pages have a certain structure:
+##### Clustered indexes

+Indexes are created to accelerate queries (retrieval of rows from pages) at the expense of write speed `(INSERT, UPDATE, and DELETE operations)` --- so they are more common in [reporting databases versus transactional databases,](information-systems.html#what-are-mis?) or they may be erased then restored when loading a very large dataset into the database.

+The PK is indexed by default, and commonly searched fields may be indexed as well; many DBMS offer a **query optimizer** that identifies statistically when indexing would be beneficial.
+Often indexing a PK/FK pair will improve JOIN performance (and JOINs are very costly).

+Per Sheldon (2014), indexing doesn't improve performance for _all_ queries.
+More complex queries that involve grouping and sorting can suffer from a clustered index (although some forms of non-clustered indexes might help).

+##### Non-clustered indexes

+The leaves of non-clustered indexes are also stored in pages:

 - Root node
 - Intermediary node(s)
 - Leaf node
 - Fill factor: how much of a data page is filled when the index is initially created (anticipates addition of data)

-Indexes are created to accelerate queries at the expense of write speed `(INSERT, UPDATE, DELETE),` so they are more common in [reporting databases versus transactional databases](information-systems.html#what-are-mis?) and they may be erased then restored when loading a very large dataset into the database.
-The PK is indexed by default, and commonly searched fields may be indexed as well; many DBMS offer a **query optimizer** that identifies statistically when indexing would be beneficial.
-Often indexing a PK/FK pair will improve JOIN performance (and JOINs are very costly).

-Per Sheldon (2014), indexing doesn't improve performance for _all_ queries.
-More complex queries that involve grouping and sorting can suffer from a clustered index (although some forms of non-clustered indexes might help).

 ##### Types of indexes